 There's nothing wrong with the occasional soda or sweetened drink, but once you start working out again, you'll want to make sure you're drinking plenty of water, too.

 It's easy to forget to stay hydrated, but I have a couple simple tricks.
 Keep a glass or a water bottle by your side at all times, including at your office.
 And get a pitcher with a built-in filter for your refrigerator so you'll always have crisp, cold water on hand.

-I know a lot of people who think plain water is boring.
-If that’s you, experiment with infused water.
+If you think plain water is too boring, try experimenting with infused water.
 Adding fruit and citrus to your water is a simple way to add flavor without adding extra calories, sugar, or artificial sweeteners.
-I also love unsweetened ice tea when I’m craving something different.
+I also love unsweetened ice tea when I'm craving something different!

 5. Treat Yourself to Cute Exercise Clothes

 It sounds silly, but a cute outfit is great workout motivation.
-Plus, if you spend a little money on clothes, you might feel more compelled to exercise!
+Plus, if you spend a little money on clothes, you may even feel compelled to exercise!

 You really don't need to spend a lot.
 A pair of black capris will go with everything, so get one great pair.
 Then, spend a few dollars on cute tops, and you'll be all set.

 And while we're talking about clothes, let's stop the negative self-talk.
 You look fine, and most people are too worried about their own issues to focus on you any way.

 Our internal monologues can be our own worst enemies.
 So any time a negative thought pops into your head about how you look, change the subject!